Roadway Express

-Roadway Express, Inc. was an American trucking less than truckload (LTL) trucking company.
-Roadway Express and its holding company, Roadway Corporation, were acquired by logistics holding company Yellow Corporation in 2003 and the parent companies were merged to form Yellow Roadway Corporation, later renamed YRC Worldwide.
+Roadway Express, Inc. was an American less than truckload (LTL) trucking company.
+Roadway Express and its holding company, Roadway Corporation, were acquired by logistics holding company Yellow Corporation in 2003, and the parent companies were merged to form Yellow Roadway Corporation, later renamed YRC Worldwide.
 In 2009, Roadway Express was merged with YRC's other national LTL carrier, Yellow Freight, to form YRC, Inc.

 History

 Foundation and early history

 In 1930 in Akron, Ohio, Carroll Roush and Charles "Chick" Morrison founded R & M Transportation to serve the city's rubber industry by transporting tires from Akron manufacturers to automobile companies.
 Roush's brother, Galen Roush, joined the company soon after its founding.
-Then, in December of 1930, the Roush brothers founded another company, Roadway Express, Inc. Roadway quickly outgrew R & M and the latter was merged into the former in 1932.
-While Roadway began with an owner-operator model and primarily focused on truckload shipments, by the mid 1940s it had shifted entirely to company-owned vehicles and mostly to less-than-truckload (LTL) shipping.
+Then, in December of 1930, the Roush brothers founded another company, Roadway Express, Inc. Roadway quickly outgrew R & M, and the latter was merged into the former in 1932.
+While Roadway began with an owner-operator model and primarily focused on truckload shipments, by the mid-1940s, it had shifted entirely to company-owned vehicles and mostly to less-than-truckload (LTL) shipping.
 Roadway became a publicly traded company in 1956 when Carroll Roush sold his shares to the public.
 In subsequent years, it expanded across the United States and by 1982 was operating over 500 terminals nationwide.